nj08831/Python_ETL/README.md

 # Python_ETL

-ETL Assignment: Data Science Bootcamp
+ETL Project:  Are the Happiest Countries Obese Countries?
-Date:  2/16/2019
+Date:  2/17/2019

 Overview

 Obesity is becoming a Global trend.
 It was requested to identify if the countries with the Happiest people in the World also have a higher concentration of obese Adults.
 1)	 Is there a correlation across countries between the percentage of obese Adults and the overall Happiness score.
 2)	How does the country’s percentage of obese Adults compare with the Healthy Life Expectancy score.
-Do we feel obesity is accounted for in this Score.
+Do we feel obesity is accounted for in this score.

 https://www.hsph.harvard.edu/obesity-prevention-source/obesity-trends/